vietnam hat market

 Banh Mi Phuong

-In addition to photographing the market, I also was on mission to find a local Banh Mi place.
-My friend, Leif, recommended in a tweet the night before when he heard I was heading to the marketing to do photography.
-He sent a picture of the stand so I pulled it up on my phone and showed the picture to the local vendors at the market and they eagerly started giving me directions.
-Their once stern faces softened and they were eager to help, drawing me maps, and practically walking me to the popular Banh Mi stand.
+In addition to photographing the market, I was also on a mission to find a local Banh Mi place.
+My friend, Leif, recommended it in a tweet the night before when he heard I was heading to the marketing department to do photography.

-Eventually I found it – Banh Mi Phuong – it had a big line of local people surrounding it all straight off their bikes on the way to work – sort of like a Vietnamese version of Starbucks.
-I squeezed my way into the crowd and waited patiently to make eye contact with one of the 3 women rapidly making sandwiches – it was like getting a bartenders attention in a popular nightclub in NYC – not easy.
 However, since I was the only tourist, I did stand out.
 I asked for two as I thought I’d bring it back to Evie with the fruit so she could try it too.
-The woman in the conical hat asked me “everything?” – I hesitated for a second – not knowing what everything was – and then said yes with a smile.
-I watched as she loaded up the crispy bread roll with about 10 different ingredients of which I only knew a couple of them.
+The woman in the conical hat asked me, “Everything?” – I hesitated for a second, not knowing what everything was, and then said yes with a smile.
+I watched as she loaded up the crispy bread roll with about 10 different ingredients, of which I only knew a couple of them.

-Two and a half hours after I left that morning I returned with not only a load of new photography and experiences to share with Evie – but also breakfast – a very local breakfast from the market.
+Two and a half hours after I left that morning, I returned with not only a load of new photography and experiences to share with Evie, but also breakfast – a very local breakfast from the market.
 This just confirmed what I learned years ago in Hoi An – you have to get up early for the best photography and food in Vietnam.

 Disclosure: While in Vietnam I was a guest of Intrepid Travel.
 However all of the opinions and thoughts expressed here are my own.
 I never accept such a deal if I am required, in any way, to write positively about any company, organization or experience.
 I will only take such a trip if I am free to write honestly and openly based on the actual experiences that I have.